 The Arizer ArGo is a portable conduction/convection hybrid vaporizer.
-It’s made by the Canadian company Arizer Tech which also makes the Arizer Air, Air 2, Solo, Solo 2 and the Extreme-Q desktop vaporizer.
+It’s made by the Canadian company Arizer Tech which also currently makes the Solo 2, Air Max, Air SE, Extreme-Q, and XQ2.

 I can honestly say that this is one of the best portable vaporizers to be released in the last couple of years.
 It has basically everything you could want in a vaporizer with only minor downsides.